-- 1. The provider must ensure that the employment and education history offered by a potential employee is verified, and resulted in the acquisition of the knowledge based and skills required for the position. - 2.
-Program administrator. - a.
+- a.
 The provider must verify that any individual hired for a program administrator position meets the qualifications specified in the service Conditions of Participation. - b.
 The provider may accept an applicant whose education was completed in a country other than the United States if the applicant can show that his/her foreign education is comparable to that received in an accredited educational institution in the United States. - i.
 The provider may accept a copy of a State of Alaska license issued under AS 08 as showing an applicant's foreign education is comparable to education in the United States. - ii.
 For applicants not licensed under AS 08, the provider must inform the applicant that the applicant is responsible for providing - A) a foreign educational credentials evaluation report, from an evaluation service approved by the National Association of Credential Evaluation Services, that includes, at a minimum, a description of each course and semester or quarter hour credits earned for that course, and a statement of degree equivalency to education in the United States; and - B) certified English translations of any document submitted as part of the application, if the original documents are not in English. - iii.
 The provider must keep documents showing a program administrator's foreign education comparability to that of the United States on file, and make them available to Senior and Disabilities Services upon request. - c.
 The provider may employ an individual to serve as program administrator for more than one service - i. if necessitated by the location of an agency office; and - ii. if, given the size of the recipient population served and the number of direct care workers employed by the provider, that administrator is capable of being actively engaged in the management of each service. - d.
 The provider may use a term other than program administrator for this position (e.g., program director, program manager or program supervisor), but the individual filling the position must meet the requirements for program administrator that are specified in the Conditions of Participation for the services the provider offers. - 3.
 Direct service workers. - a.
-The provider must identify the skill set needed by direct service workers to render the services the provider offers; the provider may use as a resource the Alaska Core Competencies for Direct Care Workers in Health and Human Services, http://aktc.org/wp-content/uploads/2016/12/ACC-2016-Booklet.pdf. - b.
+The provider must identify the specific skill set needed by direct service workers to render the services the provider offers.
+To identify the basic knowledge needed by a direct service worker, the provider may use as a resource the on line program, Alaska Core Competencies for Direct Care Workers in Health and Human Services, periodically offered by the Center for Human Development University of Alaska Anchorage. - b.
 The provider must develop and implement a performance evaluation based on the skill set determined to be needed by its direct service workers. - c.
 The provider must assess the performance of direct service workers to ensure they have the ability to work effectively and to identify skills that need further development.